Carpet

-Carpet flooring provides cushioning for sitting and kneeling, and it is significantly less cold to the touch than tile or other stone.
-Walking on carpet does not produce much sound, and carpet dampens ambient noise.
-Carpet is versatile and is often decorated with patterns and motifs, which can add color and texture to a room.
-Carpeting has been produced throughout history; today, a wide range of carpets and rugs are available at various prices and quality levels, from inexpensive, mass-produced synthetic carpets to costly hand-knotted wool rugs.
+Carpet flooring provides cushioning for sitting and kneeling.
+Carpets also provide better sound and heat insulation than tile or stone flooring.
+They are versatile and are often decorated with patterns and motifs.
+Due to technological developments, inexpensive mass-produced synthetic carpets are widely available, alongside more costly hand-knotted wool rugs.

-Carpets can be produced through various methods, including weaving, needle felting, hand-knotting (as seen in oriental rugs), tufting (where pile is injected into a backing material), flat weaving, hooking (by pulling wool or cotton through the meshes of a sturdy fabric), or embroidering.
-Carpet is commonly made in widths of 12 or 15 ft in the US and 4 or 5 m in Europe.
-To create wall-to-wall carpet, since the 19th and 20th century, different widths of carpet are seamed (using seam tape) or sewn together and fastened to the floor over a cushioned underlay (pad) using nails, tack strips (known in the UK as gripper rods), adhesives, or occasionally decorative metal stair rods.
+Carpets can be produced through various methods, including weaving, needle felting, hand-knotting (as seen in oriental rugs), tufting (where pile is inserted into a backing material), flat weaving, hooking (by pulling wool or cotton through the meshes of a sturdy fabric), and embroidery.

+Carpets are commonly manufactured in widths of 12 or 15 ft in the United States and 4 or 5 m in Europe.
+To create wall-to-wall carpeting, different widths of carpet are either seamed together using seam tape or sewn together.
+The carpet is then fastened to the floor over a cushioned underlay (pad) using nails, tack strips (known in the UK as gripper rods), adhesives, or occasionally decorative metal stair rods.